shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 For reference, you can check the file [HERE](https://github.com/SushantChandla/sol-stream-program/blob/main/src/error.rs).

 ## Writing Instruction logic

 Now we can open the `processor.rs` file again and, complete `process_create_stream`, `process_withdraw` and, `process_close` function.

 **process_create_stream**

-We will parse pub key for admin.
-I have used my pubkey here if you can use your public key here.
-We are making using `from_str` method.
-In case of error we return `PubKeyParseError` which we created in `errors.rs`.
+We will parse the public key for admin.
+I have used my pubkey here as an example, but you can use your public key.
+We are using the `from_str` method.
+In case of an error, we return `PubKeyParseError` which we defined in `errors.rs`.

 Then we will get all the accounts.
-First we create a iterator and then we can use the `next_account_info` function to get all the account.
+First we create an iterator and then we can use the `next_account_info` function to get all the accounts.
 We will store all the accounts with a corresponding variable name.

-Now we can check if the admin account provide was correct or incorrect by comparing it's key with the pubkey we produce in our function.
-If it is incorrect we return a error.
+Now we can check if the admin account provided was correct or incorrect by comparing its key with the pubkey we provided in our function.
+If it is incorrect, we return an error.

 ```rs
 // Updated at top of file.